 ACADEMIC PREPARATION There are no prerequisite high school courses or requirements needed for enrollment in the theatre program, but students should have a well-rounded academic high school curriculum.
 Previous involvement in high school and/or community theatre is strongly recommended.

-AUDITION REQUIREMENTS Students interested in pursuing B.F.A.. degrees in Musical Theatre, Acting, Directing, and Theatre Education at Drake University must prepare an audition for entrance into the program.
+AUDITION REQUIREMENTS Students interested in pursuing B.F.A. degrees in Musical Theatre, Acting, Directing, and Theatre Education at Drake University must prepare an audition for entrance into the program.
 Prospective B.F.A.
 Design/ Technical students must prepare a portfolio for entrance into the program.
-Visit the theatre department webpage to view audition and/or portofolio requirements.
+Visit the theatre department webpage to view audition and/or portfolio requirements.

 GROUP AUDITION/PORTFOLIO REVIEW DAY SCHEDULE Admission and scholarship auditions are offered for incoming, fall-term, first year students.
-Audition dates are in January and February.
-To register for an admission and/or scholarship audition, contact Megan Martin at firstname.lastname@example.org or visit the theatre department audition webpage.
+Audition dates are typically held in January and February for the following academic year.
+To register for an admission and/or scholarship audition, contact Megan Martin at email@example.com or visit the theatre department audition webpage.

 REQUIREMENTS FOR MAJOR A minimum of 65 credit hours in theatre arts coursework is required; however, a maximum of 76 theatre credits will be accepted for the degree.